FRBNY-DSGE/rstarBrookings2017/README.md

 1` in `spec1010_20_2016Q3_1221.jl` (under "Parallelization").
 If you have a cluster, set `addprocsfcn` appropriately for your machine (see ClusterManagers.jl).

+## How to run the TVAR code

+The `MainModelX.m` scripts generate results for TVAR model (each script named according to the model number `X` specified in the paper).
+As provided, each script estimates the TVAR model for the given specification, outputs a `.mat` file of estimation results, produces figures for the distribution of trends, and prints the change in trends for the variables specified in the model.

+If `RunEstimation = 1`, the code will run the estimation for the specified model.
+If `RunEstimation = 0`, the code will load the estimation results from a previous estimation.
+The first time the code is run, `RunEstimation` should be set to `1` to run the estimation and produce the necessary results.

+We ran the estimation scripts in MATLAB R2016a.

 ## How to run plots